Pallid Harrier

 Interesting Facts About the Pallid Harrier

-- 1The Pallid Harrier can migrate over 5,000 kilometers between its breeding and wintering grounds.
+- 1The Pallid Harrier can travel over 5,000 kilometers during its migratory journey between breeding and wintering grounds.

 Pallid Harrier Conservation Status